wagtail/wagtail/docs/topics/snippets.md

         return self.text
 ```

-The `Advert` model uses the basic Django model class and defines two properties: text and URL.
+The `Advert` model uses the basic Django model class and defines two properties: `url` and `text`.
 The editing interface is very close to that provided for `Page`-derived models, with fields assigned in the `panels` (or `edit_handler`) property.
-Snippets do not use multiple tabs of fields, nor do they provide the "save as draft" or "submit for moderation" features.
+Unless configured further, snippets do not use multiple tabs of fields, nor do they provide the "save as draft" or "submit for moderation" features.

 `@register_snippet` tells Wagtail to treat the model as a snippet.
 The `panels` list defines the fields to show on the snippet editing page.
 It's also important to provide a string representation of the class through `def __str__(self):` so that the snippet objects make sense when listed in the Wagtail admin.